Q: What is Amazon IoT SiteWise?

 Q: How do I use Amazon IoT SiteWise data in my custom application?

 A: Amazon IoT SiteWise provides two ways for you to consume your equipment and computed data in custom cloud applications.
 First, you can use Property Notifications to publish a stream of structured IoT data through MQTT messages.
 Your application can subscribe to the MQTT topic and start receiving messages when your equipment and computed data arrives.
 These notifications are configurable at an individual asset property level, so you can choose what data your application receives.
-Second, you can use the SiteWise query APIs in the Amazon SDK to retrieve live and historical data as well as computed transforms and metrics.
+Second, you can use the Amazon IoT SiteWise query APIs in the Amazon SDK to retrieve live and historical data as well as computed transforms and metrics.
+For custom edge applications, you can use the same Amazon IoT SiteWise query APIs against the SiteWise Edge software running locally to retrieve live and historical data as well as computed transforms and metrics for any asset property.

 Q: How do I use Amazon IoT SiteWise with Grafana?